 What needs to be in a better nutrition assessment?

-A better nutrition assessment must include a review of a person’s total nutrition which includes all the ways their body gets nutrients and any ingredients that could be interfering with its better functioning.
-Additionally, it should include the other results that other tools can provide – depending on the scope of the provider – include lab values (blood, urine, stool, saliva), biometrics etc.
+A better nutrition assessment must include a review of a person’s total nutrition.
+This includes all the ways their body gets nutrients and any ingredients that could be interfering with its functioning.
+Additionally, it should include the other results that other tools can provide, depending on the scope of the provider.
+This would include lab values (blood, urine, stool, saliva), biometrics, etc.

 How can a better nutrition assessment work?

-Conducting a better nutrition assessment allows a practitioner and their patient collaborate to get all the information about what currently impact their health.
-Using tools like better nutrition evaluations along with other tools – biometrics, BMI, lab tests – will ensures a clear understanding of the role that a person’s current total nutrition is playing in their current health.
+Conducting a better nutrition assessment allows a practitioner and their patients to collaborate to get all the information about what currently impacts their health.
+Using tools like better nutrition evaluations along with other tools biometrics, BMI, lab tests) will ensure a clear understanding of the role that a person’s current total nutrition is playing in their current health.
 That helps both practitioner and patient see what is working and what could be better.
 A better nutrition plan keeps what is working and build on it by addressing what needs attention.